Table of Contents

 A bearish pin bar is one candle pattern with a long upper wick representing a sharp reversal or rejection of price and usually indicates a future downtrend.
 The image below is an example of a bearish pin bar reversal candlestick:

 One of the many strategies a trader can use to understand the market’s price action is the Pin Bar Pattern.
-It is a candlestick pattern that derived its name from the expression “Pinocchio Bar” for its similarities with the shape and relevance with that of Pinocchio’s nose.
+This candlestick pattern derived its name from the expression “Pinocchio Bar” because of its similar shape and relevance to Pinocchio’s nose.

 A Pin Car represents an upcoming rejection or reversal in the ongoing price trend.
-According to the Pin Bar pattern creator, Martin Pring, it causes a break in the price movement and brings it back to the price level of the last candle.
-Therefore, it is advisable to be aware of such breaks in the price, identify such patterns, and not get trapped in short-term trades.
+According to Martin Pring, the creator of the Pin Bar pattern, it causes a break in the price movement and brings it back to the price level of the last candle.
+Therefore, it is advisable to be aware of such breaks in the price, identify such patterns, and avoid getting trapped in short-term trades.

-How to identify the Pin Bar on the chart?
+How do you identify the Pin Bar on the chart?

 A Pin Bar usually looks like a wick or a wand with a long tail and a shorter body.
 Because of its shape, it is also known as a ‘wick’ or a ‘shadow.’

 The tail in the Pin Bar pattern is of absolute importance.
-They are the real indicators of price action.
+They are the fundamental indicators of price action.
 The reliability of the price movement directly depends on the length of the tail.
 The direction where the tail points are also critical, along with its size.
 The tail length represents the rejected prices, and the reversal is expected to be the opposite where the tail points.
-For example, if a Pin Bar pattern has its tail pointing upwards, this represents that the Pin Bar rejected the higher prices, and now a bearish or downward trend is going to approach.
+For example, if a Pin Bar pattern has its tail pointing upwards, the Pin Bar rejects the higher prices, and now a bearish or downward trend will approach.
 Likewise, a downward pointing Pin Bar tail represents the rejection of the lower prices and an approaching upward or bullish trend.

-Below you can download the pin bar detector indicator.
-This indicator will mark bullish and bearish pin bar candlesticks.
+Below, you can download the pin bar detector indicator.
+This indicator will mark bullish and bearish pin bar candlesticks, but you have in input ability to set which kind of pin bars to select:

 Trading with the Pin Bars

-While trading with Pin Bars, traders should keep in mind some important notes to get a better result.
+While trading with Pin Bars, traders should remember some important notes to get a better result.
 First, one must not just look at a pattern with a wick and call it a Pin Bar.
 It has characteristics that can ensure a strong reversal in the price trend.
 Otherwise, traders can misjudge such patterns.

 Following are some points that a trader should keep in mind while trading with the help of a Pin Bar: